 The best way is to make the product pay for itself.
 An example of the latter is the new, energy-efficient windows that pay for themselves through lower electricity bills.

-The task is to make a believable case for value far in excess of price.
+The task is to make a believable case for a value far over price.

 Unique Safety Proposition (USP)